dtcenter/METplus/docs/index.rst

-  non-exclusive, royalty-free license to use, create derivative works, publish, distribute, disseminate, transfer, modify, revise and copy the Model Evaluation Tools (MET) software, in both object and source code (the ?Software?).
+  non-exclusive, royalty-free license to use, create derivative works, publish, distribute, disseminate, transfer, modify, revise and copy the Model Evaluation Tools (MET) software, in both object and source code (the 'Software').
 | You shall not sell, license or transfer for a fee the Software, or any
   work that in any manner contains the Software.

 2.
    **Disclaimer of Warranty on Software.** Use of the Software is at your sole risk.
-The Software is provided ??AS IS?? and without warranty of any kind and UCAR EXPRESSLY DISCLAIMS ALL WARRANTIES AND/OR CONDITIONS OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT OF A THIRD PARTY?S INTELLECTUAL PROPERTY, MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+The Software is provided "AS IS" and without warranty of any kind and UCAR EXPRESSLY DISCLAIMS ALL WARRANTIES AND/OR CONDITIONS OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT OF A THIRD PARTY'S INTELLECTUAL PROPERTY, MERCHANTABILITY OR SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE PARTIES EXPRESSLY DISCLAIM THAT THE UNIFORM COMPUTER INFORMATION TRANSACTIONS ACT (UCITA) APPLIES TO OR GOVERNS THIS AGREEMENT.
 No